kundusoumydevv/ImageDetector/README.md

 # ImageDetector
 Data is not available here because github is not accepting file above 25MB .

-Coding is done in Linux system so if you are using windows system change the format of the file path according to windows.
+Coding is done in Windows system so if you are using Linux system change the format of the file path according to Linux.

 Sequencing Of File